mvs-develop/dev.bitshares.works/docs/development/next-step.rst

 Next step...
 ========================

-DNA offers many features, after the bitshares-core installation, you might think what's the next step?
+DNA offers many features, after the dna-core installation, you might think what's the next step?
 The below is a short contents guide that you might be interested to look into.
 Also, visit Developers :ref:`Guide <dev-guides>` and :ref:`FAQs <faq-top>`.

 *If you want to...*
 ------------------------